P3T Program Overview Video on YouTube - SEARCH FOR

 - Exercise Leader Training materials

-Pregnancy Postpartum Physical Training (P3T) Program Leader Course for 2018
+P3T Program Leader Course for 2021

-P3T DL course enrollment applications are through ATRRS at https://www.atrrs.army.mil/
+P3T DL Course #081SDL18-APHC-P3T-0001 self-enrollment is through ATRRS at

 The P3T Onsite course focuses on practical application of the P3T DL course content.
 The P3T Onsite course includes training on exercise performance, exercise session oversight, training exercise leaders, use of program implementation tools, and a practical exam.
-Participation is physically active and consists of land and water exercise skills training with practical application of the principles of pregnancy and postpartum physical training.
+Participation is physically active and consists of exercise skills training with practical application of the principles of pregnancy and postpartum physical training.

-P3T Onsite Course Prerequisites
+P3T Instructor Course Prerequisites

 Current Literature and Resources